1n1/op/MANUAL.md

 Function used to save modified steps.

-Usually you register a command to do the opposite than the previous or the next command.
+Usually you register a command, to do the opposite than the previous or the next command.

 See undo_last_changes too.

     USAGE
-      rollback_cmd mycommand --to-do-the-opossite-step
+      rollback_cmd COMMAND ARGS

 ###  function undo_last_files

 Rollback the last filesystem changeset

-Well, really print the files found, fixme.
+Well, really print the files found, FIXME.

     USAGE
       undo_last_files